w8oo/WebHookY/README.md

 # WebHookPy
-This code saves discord webhook info, deletes it, and makes sure that it is deleted by sending a message
+This code saves discord webhook info into webhook_info.txt , deletes it, and makes sure that it is deleted by sending a message